-(Washington, D.C., May 9, 2012) - The National Club Association recently held its annual board meeting in New York City, where it elected the board officers and Ted M. Benn, partner of Thompson & Knight LLP in Dallas, Texas, as a new director.
+(Washington, D.C., May 6, 2015) – The National Club Association recently held its annual meeting in Washington, D.C., where it elected new board members and officers.

-- Robert Crifasi, General Manager of New Orleans Country Club,
+- Robert J. Crifasi, General Manager/COO of New Orleans Country Club

-- Christine Pooler, General Manager of Merion Golf Club, and
+- Christine R. Pooler, General Manager of Merion Golf Club

-- Kevin Vitale, General Manager of Baltusrol Golf Club.
+- Kevin Vitale, General Manager/COO of Baltusrol Golf Club

 For more than 50 years, the National Club Association (NCA), a Washington, D.C.-based trade association, has served as the primary advocate for private clubs, representing their interests on Capitol Hill, in the regulatory agencies, in the statehouses and in the courthouses.
 In addition, NCA serves as an invaluable resource for professional and volunteer club leaders, providing resources on industry trends, legislative and regulatory issues, governance best practices, operational issues, and ways to strengthen club leadership through its publications and educational programs.
 For more information on NCA, visit www.nationalclub.org.

 The NCA Foundation is the National Club Association’s charitable arm and funds critical trends studies and underwrites educational programs and research.
 Established in 1993, the NCA Foundation seeks to prepare clubs and the club industry for the future by assessing significant developments in the world around them and providing effective solutions to help clubs and their leaders respond.
 For more information, visit www.ncafoundation.org.